May 3, 2012

 A variable annuity is a contract between you and an insurance company, under which you make a lump-sum payment or series of payments.
 In return, the insurer agrees to make periodic payments to you beginning immediately or at some future date.
 You can choose to invest your purchase payments in a range of investment options, which are typically mutual funds.
 The value of your account in a variable annuity will vary, depending on the performance of the investment options you have chosen.

-Variable annuities also offer many of the features of other types of annuities.
-These include:
+Variable annuities often also offer many features including:

 - Tax deferral on earnings;

 - A death benefit that will pay to your beneficiary a specified amount – typically at least the amount of your purchase payments - if you die before the insurer has started making payments to you; and